kgrid-demos/cpic-demo/readme.md

 `npm run cpic --help`

 ### Stopping KGrid CPIC Kit
-Stopping the running KGrid activator, library and demo web site can be accomplished with npm stop command `npm stop`
+Stopping the running KGrid activator, library and demo web site can be accomplished with the npm stop command `npm stop`

 ## Development
-For CPIC Kit developers we have outlined the tools and techniques used tocode, test and publish the CPIC Kit.
+For CPIC Kit developers we have outlined the tools and techniques used to code, test and publish the CPIC Kit.

 #### Running